kanidm/webauthn-rs/demo/README.md

 # webauthn-rs-demo2

-Work in progress rewrite of the demo site using axum and leptos.
+Work in progress rewrite of the demo site using `axum` and Leptos.

 ## Prerequisites